Enumerated Classes with Associated Data in Kotlin

 }

-As you can see, in this way we can iterate through the enums as an array, this is useful since many times we need to process the enum as a whole, compare its values in a direct way and that is what the value method is for; if you want to know the size:
+As you can see, in this way we can traverse the enums like an array.
+This is useful since we often need to process the enum as a whole, compare its values directly, and that's what the values method is for; if you want to know the size:

 UserEnum.values().size

-If you want to search directly inside the collection of enumerations, passing as a parameter a string that matches (or doesn't) match the constant:
+If you want to search directly within the collection of enumerations, passing a string as a parameter that matches (or not) with the constant:

 UserEnum.valueOf("NAME")